-Following on from last weeks interview with Lorenzo Gonzalez, Inside MCFC has the pleasure to bring another City youth player on board.
+Following on from last week’s interview with Lorenzo Gonzalez, Inside MCFC had the pleasure to bring another City youth player on board.

-We are thankful and lucky enough that the Manchester City u15 captain and England u16 captain, Tommy Doyle was happy to speak to us – his future, legendary family and idols were all spoken about.
+We are thankfu and lucky enough that Manchester City’s u15 captain and England u16 captain, Tommy Doyle was happy to speak to us about his future, iconic family and idols.

 Once again, it was a pleasure to speak with Tommy.
 Make sure you’re following one of City’s own on Twitter @TommyDoyleMcfc.

 Cheers for talking with us Tommy, quickly for all the fans who haven’t seen you play, how would you best describe your style of football?

 I would say my style of football is very attacking, a lot of creativity and I add a lot of goals to my game.
 I play attacking midfield number 8 which is up and down, box to box.
 I require a lot of energy to play in this position.

 Do you attribute this playing style to any one particular player you watch now, or may have watched when growing up?

 I would probably say my two main idols that I have watched while growing up and who have attributed to the way I play and “think my football” are Kevin De Bruyne and Steven Gerrard.
 These are two fantastic footballers who have, what I would describe as “the whole footballing package”.

 You recently captained City to the Premier League Floodlit Cup once again, how important is it for you to win trophies at such a young age, is this the type of philosophy the club wants to set from youth to the first team?

 Yes, winning trophies is massively important to me.
 It not only shows all the hard work has paid off but sets your mentality to want to win and gives you that hunger and desire to do it all again.
 The feeling of winning is like no other, it is irreplaceable.
 Winning from a young age has always made me more driven and determined to win and strive harder next time, but I know it doesn’t always come easy.